-Thanks to its strategic position between three rivers, Passau was for centuries an important trading and shipping centre, especially for Bohemian salt, central Europe's 'white gold'.
-Nowadays, Passau has become the economic, cultural, and communications centre of southeastern Bavaria.
+Thanks to its strategic location, Passau was for centuries an important trading centre, especially for Bohemian salt, central Europe's 'white gold'.
+Nowadays, Passau is the economic, cultural, and communication centre of Southeastern Bavaria.

-On our Passau shore excursion, we will make our way through the beating heart of the city: the picturesque Altstadt, stacked atop a narrow peninsula at the confluence of Danube and Inn.
-On the Old Town’s highest point rises St. Stephen’s Cathedral, a baroque church from 1688.
-Since 730 there have been many churches built on the site of the current cathedral, but fires in 1662 and 1680 ravaged much of the medieval town, including the cathedral, and subsequent rebuilding gave Passau a Baroque character.
+Our Passau shore excursion will take you through the beating heart of the city: the picturesque Altstadt, perched on a narrow peninsula at the confluence of Danube and Inn.
+On the Old Town’s highest point rises St. Stephen’s Cathedral, a baroque church from 1688..
 The cathedral hosts the world’s largest cathedral organ, a grandiose 17,974 pipes wind instrument, a mesmerising acoustic experience you cannot miss!

 In 1477, the Jews living in Passau in today's district of Ilzstadt were accused of having stabbed a consecrated host with a knife, whereupon blood allegedly flowed from it.
 The accused were burned, the Jews expelled from Passau, the synagogue and the Jewish quarter torn down.
 The church of St. Salvator was erected in place of the synagogue and became the object of pilgrimages.
-Since 2005 a memorial plaque advocates for peaceful coexistence between peoples and religions, and it commemorates the Jewish pogrom of 1478 and the injustice inflicted on the Jewish minority.
+Since 2005, a memorial plaque advocates for a peaceful coexistence between peoples and religions, and commemorates the Jewish pogrom and the injustice inflicted on the Jewish minority.

 In Passau, you can’t miss the city’s most spectacular show: the Dreiflusseck, the point where the dark waters of Danube and Ilz merge with the green waters of the Inn.

-The effect is best observed from the ramparts of the Veste Oberhaus.
-We recommend enjoying the panorama while tasting a typical Bavarian dish at Das Oberhaus, probably the restaurant with the best view in Passau.
+The ramparts of the Veste Oberhaus offer the best lookout on the converging rivers.
+We recommend enjoying the panorama while tasting a typical Bavarian dish at Das Oberhaus, the restaurant with probably the best view in Passau.

-Make the most out of your Danube cruise, explore the unique beauty of the City of Three Rivers on our Passau shore excursion!
+Make the most out of your Danube cruise, explore the unique beauty of our Passau shore excursion!